top of page

 Did you know, that the U.K has the worst obesity level in Europe, as many as 6 out of 10 adults are classed as obese.
-Over eating on sugar can cause weight gain and tooth decay.
-The type of sugars most adults and children eat are What the world health organisation call (FREE SUGARS) .
+Over eating on sugar can cause weight gain and tooth decay and type 2 diabetes.
+The type of sugars most adults and children eat are what the world health organisation call (FREE SUGARS) .

 Over eating on sugar can lead to fat gain, obesity, type 2 diabetes, stroke and coronary heart disease.
 Just making some small changes can make a huge difference to your health, your energy levels and your weight.